Heap Dump Explorer

 Each card shows the rendered pixels, dimensions (px and dp), DPI, retained memory and a Details button that opens the object tab.
 Pixel buffers may be RGBA, PNG, JPEG or WebP depending on how they were stored.

-each card — the fastest way to spot an Activity, Fragment or
+path is the fastest way to spot an Activity, Fragment or

 Handler holding leaked bitmaps.